Obstructive Sleep Apnea in Children

 The treatment for obstructive sleep apnea is based on the cause.
 It may include:

-• Continuous positive airway pressure (CPAP).
-While sleeping, your child wears a special mask that delivers a steady stream of air to keep his or her airway open.
+- Continuous positive airway pressure.
+While sleeping, your child wears a special mask that delivers a steady stream of air to keep their airway open.
 Some children may have trouble getting used to the mask.

-• Inhaled steroids.
-These medicines may help children with mild or moderate obstructive sleep apnea caused by enlarged tonsils.
+- Inhaled or intranasal steroids.
+These medicines may help children with mild or moderate obstructive sleep apnea caused by enlarged tonsils or adenoids.

-• Staying away from secondhand smoke, indoor pollutants, and allergens.
+- Staying away from secondhand smoke, indoor pollutants, and allergens.
 This is important for children who also have nasal congestion.
+Never let people smoke in your home or car.

 What are possible complications of obstructive sleep apnea in a child?